 Yosemite and Zion national parks are bucket-list destinations for many rock climbers.
 Because of their popularity and the inherent risks of rock climbing, both parks limit the number of people who can climb in the best-known spots each day.
 Camping at the Half Dome base requires a general backcountry permit.
 In Alaska, Denali National Park does the same for its most sought-after climbs, including Mount Foraker.

 Because of the hordes of climbers Zion sees each year, the Utah park implemented a Zion Wilderness Express membership program for frequent visitors.
-It’s free, valid for three years, and can be obtained by visiting the Zion Canyon Wilderness Desk inside the park.
-A permit is not required for day climbs, but is for all overnight bivouacs and costs $5.
+It can be obtained by visiting the Zion Canyon Wilderness Desk inside the park.
+A permit is not required for day climbs, but is for all overnight bivouacs.
 You can reserve your permit up to three months in advance to ensure your spot, or take a chance on the 33 percent of daily permits made available the day before they’re valid.
 If you plan to come in the summer, don’t bank on these being available; make your reservation in advance.

 Permits for backpacking in national parks